mdbs99/aws/README.md

  1. all classes are sealed
  2. all methods return an interface or primitive type
  3. all public methods are implementations to methods of an interface
+ 4. all instances are immutable
- 4. memory is released automatically
+ 5. memory is released automatically

 ## A "Bigger" Example